bezmoradi/tutorials/go/function.md

 }
 ```

--   The `transformNumbers()` function accepts two parameters: a slice of integers and a function which accepts an integer input param and returns an integer (`func(int) int`)
--   We can extract the function type into its own custom type to make our code cleaner:
+The `transformNumbers()` function accepts two parameters: a slice of integers and a function which accepts an integer input param and returns an integer (`func(int) int`).
+We can extract the function type into its own custom type to make our code cleaner:

 ```go
 type transformerType func(int) int

 func transformNumbers(numbers *[]int, transformer transformerType) []int {
 	doubles := []int{}